-David Cartledge, NCTM, currently serves as Associate Professor in the Piano department at the Indiana University Jacobs School of Music, and has performed across the United States and internationally.
+David Cartledge, NCTM, is Co-Chair and Associate Professor in the Piano department at the Indiana University Jacobs School of Music, and has performed across the United States and internationally.
 He is a recipient of the Queen Elizabeth II Silver Jubilee Trust Award for Young Australians and the Sir John Crawford Scholarship of the Australian American Association Canberra.
 He has also been awarded grants from the Ian Potter and George Alexander Foundations.

-At the Jacobs School of Music, Dr. Cartledge teaches the School’s graduate Piano Literature and Keyboard Literature classes, and directs the Secondary Piano Program—a program for non-piano majors that provides instruction to more than 850 students per semester.
-From 2007–2009, he was Associate Chair of the Piano department at the Jacobs School.
+At the Jacobs School of Music, Dr. Cartledge teaches the School’s graduate Piano Literature and Keyboard Literature classes, and directs the Secondary Piano Program—a program for non-piano majors that provides instruction to more than 900 students per semester.

 At conferences, Cartledge has demonstrated methods for training tomorrow’s music professionals to speak effectively about music, and of using digital musical analysis effectively in the classroom.
 His presentations include these and other topics at both national and chapter College Music Society conferences; at the national conference of the Association for Technology in Music Instruction; at the 2014 National Group Piano and Piano Pedagogy Forum; at the World Piano Pedagogy Conference; and at the Indiana Music Teachers Association state conference.